 The lawyer might be surprised-- Christine had no appointment--but would see her anyway.
 Each time she forced herself into the office, Christine had been accommodated.
-She was a Cosey, after all and in Harbor City the name still lifted eyelids.
-William Cosey, one time owner of many houses, a hotel resort, two boats and a bank-full of gossiped about, legendary cash, always interested people but he had excited the county to fever when they learned he had left no will.
-Just doodles on a 1957 menu outlining his soggy desires.
+She was a Cosey, after all and in Harbor City the name still garnered respect.
+William Cosey, owner of houses, a hotel resort, two boats and gossiped about, legendary cash, always interested people in the county, one way or another, but he had excited them to fever when they learned he had left no will.
+Just doodles on a 1957 menu stating his posthumous desires.
 Which turned out to be 1.
-"Julia II" to Sandler Gibson.
+Julia II to Sandler Gibson.
 2. Montenegro Coronas to Chief Buddy Silk.
-3. the Hotel to Billy's Boy's wife.
-4. the Silk house and "whatever nickels are left" to "my sweet Cosey child."
+3. Hotel to Billy's Boy's wife.
+4. the Silk house to "my sweet Cosey child."
 5. His '55 convertible to L. 6.
 His stick pins to Meal Daddy and on and on down to his record collection to Blind Josephus "the best blues guitar player on God's earth."
-Feeling good, no doubt, from the Tom Collins, he had sat down one night with some booze-y friends and scrawled among side orders and specials, appetizers, main courses and desserts, the distribution of his wealth to those he thought he loved!
-During the argument following his death fourteen years later, the booze-y friends were located and verified the event, the hand writing and the clarity of the mind that had taken no further steps to make his wishes known.
+Feeling good, no doubt, from the Tom Collins, he had sat down one night with some friends and scrawled among side orders and specials, appetizers, main courses and desserts, listed the distribution of his wealth to those he thought he loved.
+During the argument following his death fourteen years later, the friends had been located and verified the event, the hand writing and the clarity of the mind that had taken no further steps to make his wishes known.
 Questions rose like snake heads: Why was he giving Sandler his newest boat?
 What Coronas and who was Meal Daddy?
-The lead singer of k, said Heed.
-No, Fifth Street Lovers the manager of the k, said May, but he's in prison can inmates receive bequests? they're just cigars, fool, he didn't even identify you by name so what and why give a convertible to somebody who can't drive you don't need to drive a car to sell it this ain't a will it's a comic book!
+The lead singer of tk, said Heed.
+No, the manager of the tk, said May, but he's in prison can inmates receive bequests? they're just cigars, fool he didn't even identify you by name so what and why give a convertible to somebody who can't drive you don't need to drive a car to sell it this ain't a will it's a comic book!
 They focused on stick pins and cigars and the current value of old 78's--never asking the central question.
 Who was "my sweet Cosey child"?
+Who indeed?
 Heed's claim was strong-especially since she called her husband Papa.
-Yet, since, other than May and biologically speaking, Christine was the only "child" left, her claim was equal to Heed's.
+Yet, since, biologically speaking, Christine was the only "child" left, her claim was equal to Heed's.
 Or so she and May thought.
-But years of absence, no history of working at the hotel, except for a few years as a minor, weakened Christine's position.
-The court examined the greasy menu, lingering perhaps over the pineapple flavored slaw and Fat's Mean Chili, listened to three lawyers and tentatively (until further evidence could be provided) judged Heed the "sweet Cosey child" of a drunken man's SW Chapter Three Vocabul my memory.
+But years of absence from home, no history of working at the hotel, except for a few years as a young girl, worked against her.
+The court examined the greasy menu, lingering perhaps over the pineapple flavored slaw and Fat's Mean Chili, listened to three lawyers and tentatively (until further evidence could be provided) judged Heed the "sweet child" of a drunken man's memory.